earthly/earthly/docs/guides/registries/self-signed.md

       insecure = true
 ```

 In addition, you will need to specify the `--insecure` flag in any `SAVE IMAGE` command.
+Again, the quotes are not a mistake, and should be left in.

 ```
 FROM alpine:3.15